Riemelt/justSlider/README.md

 ## [Demo](https://riemelt.github.io/justSlider/index.html)

 You can try slider out on the [Demo](https://riemelt.github.io/justSlider/index.html) page.
-It has 4 different configarations with control panels to test and change sliders with different options.
+It has 4 different configurations with control panels to test and change sliders with different options.

 ## Installation